Course Program of Study (CPOS) Requirements

 Keep Your Eligibility:

-Remember that dropping or not attending your courses can negatively impact your eligibility for current and/or future aid.
+Dropping or not attending courses can reduce current and future aid.

-Contact your academic advisor as soon as possible to discuss options if your federal financial aid has been reduced due to enrollment in courses that did not apply towards outstanding requirements in your Course Program of Study.
+Contact your academic advisor immediately if your aid has been reduced due to enrollment in courses that do not apply to your CPOS.

 Enrollment Level and CPOS: